 Heavy rain, which was absorbed remnants of the former Tropical Storm Gordon, moved into the area and washed out the entire weekend.
 Practice and qualifying was cancelled, as the race was postponed until Monday.
 The concert event was canceled outright.

 It should be noted that in May of 2018, when the new logo for the 2019 Indianapolis 500 was released to the public, it was mentioned that for the foreseeable future, the logos for the Indianapolis 500 (and presumably the Brickyard 400) were going to maintain a new consistent branding system.
 Going forward, the logos would have a core form, with various dynamic features, presenting and “creating a strong, consistent annual brand appearance for the event[s].”
 (LINK) With the 2017 and 2018 Brickyard 400 logos already closely resembling one another, it is possible the 400 logos in the foreseeable future will also follow this new branding structure.

-A early version of the 2019 Big Machine Vodka 400 at the Brickyard Presented by Florida Georgia Line was released in the spring of 2019.
+A early version of the 2019 Big Machine Vodka 400 at the Brickyard Powered by Florida Georgia Line was released in the spring of 2019.
 A slightly updated version appeared later in the summer, which changed the font of the words “Big Machine Vodka”.
 A updated logo for the FGL Fest was released during the summertime.